alexduartehc/ISPL-Solution/README.md

 ## Disclaimer
 The solutions in this repository are only intended for educational purposes and can be used as a reference to aid in understanding the concepts presented.
-Feel free to modify the solutions and create your own implementations based.
+Feel free to modify the solutions and create your own implementations of each applied exercise.